-It’s still a worthy replacement for the OnePlus 3T or even the 5, but just know that some issues will need attention.
+It’s a worthy replacement for the OnePlus 3T or even the 5, but just know that some issues will need attention.
 Whether that’s problems with Android 9 Pie, bugs in the latest OxygenOS update or beta, or just things we hope the company will fix.
-These are the biggest complaints, and offer fixes or resources to address them.
+These are the biggest complaints, and resources to address them.

-The OnePlus 5T is by far the companies best smartphone yet.
-They fixed some of the camera issues, screen scrolling effects, and made this a great budget device.
+Since being released in November of 2017 several updates have arrived to fix camera issues, screen scrolling effects, and made this a great budget device.
 So much that people passed on the 6 and 6T and are waiting for the OnePlus 7.
 However, nothing is perfect.
-So far we’re seeing a lot of complaints at the official OnePlus forum, and popular sites like XDA Developers.
-Everything from GPS issues, WiFi drops, camera complaints, misbehaving apps, Bluetooth fails, and poor battery life.
+So far we’re still seeing complaints at the official OnePlus forum, and popular sites like XDA Developers.
+Including GPS issues, WiFi drops, camera complaints, misbehaving apps, Bluetooth fails, and poor battery life.

 How to Fix OnePlus 5T WiFi Problems

 Something we see with every smartphone release is complaints about WiFi.
 From poor connectivity, drops, to even 5GHz not working right.